-In 2017, we are capturing the cosmos using a Canon 6D DSLR camera attached to the 129 year old Great Lick Refractor -- a 36 inch refracting telescope at the Lick Observatory atop 4,265 ft.
-Mount Hamilton, near San Jose, California.
+In 2017, we're capturing the cosmos using a Canon 6D DSLR camera attached to the 129 year old Great Lick Refractor -- a 36 inch refracting telescope at the Lick Observatory atop 4,265 ft.
+Mount Hamilton near San Jose, California.
 This project was funded by Kickstarter (The Great Lick Refractor) on March 20th, 2017, and will consist of 3 or 4 trips to the telescope throughout the year to use the power of its massive lens.
 The experience and findings will be shown below.

 Night 1 - March 31st, 2017

-As the first quarter moon began to set below the view of the telescope, we pointed at Messier 1 -- a supernova remnant which was before just a tiny spec when we used our 8 inch telescope, but the Great Refractor would have it filling up the whole frame.
+As the first quarter moon began to set below the view of the telescope, we pointed at Messier 1 -- a supernova remnant which was before just a tiny spec when we used our 8 inch telescope, but the Great Refractor would have it filling up almost the whole frame.